jackrobertscott/startup-how-to-171209/GROWTH.md

   - Please do not spam people, they will ignore spam anyway
   - Send personalised emails to people in your target audience
   - Find them on linked in or on help forums or in online communities
+- Go on Shark Tank
+  - Even if you do not accept the offers, the exposure is massive

 ## Leveraged Online Exposure